 POLICE DEPARTMENT BUILDS A BETTER IN-VEHICLE NETWORK FOR LESS

 The network technology inside Boise Police Department’s cruiser fleet was outdated, expensive, and difficult to maintain.
-Eugene Smith, Deputy Chief of Operations, had a forward thinking vision to upgrade the network to enable officers to spend more time patrolling, adapt to evolving technology, and reduce the amount of IT resources needed to maintain the network—all in the face of an unmoving budget.
-Working with the City of Boise’s Information Technology department, Deputy Chief Smith implemented a solution combination of Cradlepoint wireless routing devices and NetCloud Manager to provide a stable, flexible, and easily maintained network while reducing both capital expenditures and operating expenses.
+Eugene Smith, Deputy Chief of Operations, had a forward-thinking vision to upgrade the network to enable officers to spend more time patrolling, adapt to evolving technology, and reduce the amount of IT resources needed to maintain the network — all in the face of an unmoving budget.
+Working with the City of Boise’s Information Technology department, Deputy Chief Smith implemented Cradlepoint NetCloud Service for mobile, including routing, a WiFi access point, GPS and telematics integration, WiFi-as-WAN, and cloud configuration and troubleshooting, all delivered via an in-vehicle LTE router with 24x7 support and a limited lifetime warranty.
+The service provides a stable, flexible, and easily maintained network while reducing both capital expenditures and operating expenses.

 With a growing population of more than 200,000, Boise, Idaho is frequently recognized for its education, environment, workforce, and business-friendly environment.
 The City Information Technology department helps maintain Boise’s positive reputation by providing top-notch information and technology services to all its agencies.
 The department works with these internal customers in strategic partnerships to drive the centralized delivery of technology services across Boise.

-After an 18-month search for the best technology to meet the police department’s needs, Deputy Chief Smith and the IT department selected Cradlepoint as its technology partner and began installing Cradlepoint COR Series devices in its 150-vehicle fleet.
-It also implemented NetCloud Manager, Cradlepoint’s network management and application platform, to enable central configuration, monitoring, and management of the Cradlepoint devices.
+After an 18-month search for the best technology to meet the police department’s needs, Deputy Chief Smith and the IT department selected Cradlepoint NetCloud Service for mobile in its 150-vehicle fleet.
+The service includes cloud management, a multi-WAN mobile router with embedded LTE, 24x7 support, and a limited lifetime warranty.
+It also implemented NetCloud Manager, Cradlepoint’s network management and application service, to enable central configuration, monitoring, and management of the Cradlepoint devices.
 Along with the Cradlepoint devices, the police department replaced its large mounted computers with tablets on retractable mounts to save space and enhance cabin safety for its officers.

 “We needed to lower our costs and were looking for the best solution for our officers.
 Sometimes you follow best practices and sometimes you have to make them,” Deputy Chief Eugene Smith said.
 “I would never put our officers back in that old car.
 There was too much tech, it reduced driving area, and took up too much room.”